 Let’s look at some of the similarities more closely.

-- Cost – The good news is that both of these diets will cost you around the same amount of money.
-While they’re both similar in price, something to note is that due to the lack of processed foods, both of these diets can end up being rather costly.
+• Cost – The good news is that both diets will cost you around the same amount.
+While they’re both similar in price, something to note is that both diets can be rather costly due to the lack of processed foods.
 However, you can work around this by looking into meal box deliveries.

-- Adherence Levels – Adherence levels show how many people will likely stick to a diet after starting it.
+• Adherence Levels Adherence levels show how many people will likely stick to a diet after starting it.
 Studies have shown that both diets have a similar level of about 25%.
-This shows that it might not be the kind of diet that indicates dropout but instead the individual’s willpower, determination, and circumstances.
+This shows that it might not be the diet that indicates dropout but the individual’s willpower, determination, and circumstances.

 The Difference Between The Mediterranean Diet and Keto